The physics of space and time II: A reassessment of Einstein's 1905 special relativity paper: #1

 These equations require that $\gamma^2 = 1$ or $v = 0$, in contradiction to the initial hypothesis that the the velocity, $v$, of S' relative to S, is non-vanishing.
 In some applications it is convenient to introduce an alternative notation for the apparent time intervals $t'$ and $t$:

-Here, $\tau'(\Cp)$, for example, is a proper time interval recorded by the clock C', at rest in S', and observed in this frame.
-This is to be contrasted with $\tau'$ in Eqn(2.22) that is, instead, the proper time interval in S' corresponding to the observation of the time $t$ of a clock at rest in S, but observed from S'.
+Here, $\tau'(\Cp)$, for example, is a proper time interval recorded by the clock C', at rest in S', in an experiment in which C' is in motion.
+This is to be contrasted with $\tau'$ in Eq.~(2.22) that is, instead, the proper time interval in S' recorded by C' in an experiment in which this clock is at rest.
 Use of the symbols $\tau$, $\tau'$. $t$ and $t'$ has the advantage that they all represent direct observations of time intervals of clocks, either at rest ($\tau$, $\tau'$), or in motion ($t$,$t'$).
 Since these times are the same for all synchronised clocks in the frames, no clock labels are necessary.
-If (2.31) and (2.32) are used, all symbols specify proper times but additional clock labels are required to distinguish, for example, $\tau$ and $\tau(\C)$.
-An important application of (2.31) occurs in particle physics where the clock C' is identified with an unstable particle P, and $\tau'(\Cp \equiv {\rm P})$ with its proper decay time.
+If (2.31) and (2.32) are used, all symbols specify proper times but additional clock labels are required to distinguish, for example, $\tau$ (time recorded by C in an experiment in which it is at rest) and $\tau(\C)$ (time recorded by C in an experiment in which it is in motion).
+An important application of (2.31) occurs in particle physics where the clock C' is identified with a moving unstable particle P, and $\tau'(\Cp \equiv {\rm P})$ with its proper decay time.
 In this case (2.20) and (2.29) give: